Marijuana taxes are levied on legal purchases of marijuana.

 - Where is marijuana legal and how much revenue do state and local governments raise from taxes on marijuana?

-- How much do marijuana tax rates differ across states?
+- How much do marijuana taxes differ across states?

 - Further reading